piotr-nwt/Github/fortinet-azure-solutions-main/FortiGate/AzureVirtualWAN/README.md

 - Managed Application: FortiGate-VM is being deployed as Azure Managed Application.
 This eases administration overhead aspects of IaaS solutions providing automated deployment and configuration, automated updates and upgrades, as well as constant monitoring of the solution.
 - Best-in-class SD-WAN and [NGFW](https://www.fortinet.com/products/next-generation-firewall.html?utm_source=blog&utm_campaign=fortigate) solution.
 FortiGate-VM is the only solution in the market that can provide those two functionalities in one offering for Azure vWAN HUB,

+Below you can find links to sections describing in details architecture of this setup and flows for outbound and east-west connectivity.

 [Architecture](flows/architecture.md)

 [Flows](flows/flows.md)